Back Ray Optics Light Physics Contents Index Home

 In the ray traced image to the left several polished chrome spheres reflect light from varied positions within a checkerboard tiled room.
+This picture shows multiple light reflections for curved surfaces.
+At first we will look at a single ray of light reflecting off of a flat surface, such as a common mirror.

 Click on the picture to change the origin of the light ray.
 Drag slowly.